 American Sign Language (ASL) is a sign language with the same linguistic properties as spoken languages but with a different English language.
 ASL is primarily used to communicate with children who are deaf or hard of hearing.
 Fingerspelling is used in ASL to sign proper nouns (people’s names, brands, book titles, and city and state names).

 However, any child can learn ASL.
 A child who can communicate in both sign and spoken language has a bilingual advantage.
 It is a powerful tool to help children learn the language, vocabulary, core educational concepts, and more.
 ASL and spoken English both offer verbal, visual, and physical learning methods that encourage learning.
+In a nutshell, it helps to meet the diverse needs in the classroom.

-Benefits of learning American sign language:
+Benefits of Learning American sign language:

 - It helps to reduce tantrums and frustrations when children find it difficult to communicate.